 Decisions on loans will be made on the basis of the following: a small business’ need for the loan; a small business’ ability to create or retain jobs and/or provide a community service; the character and management ability of the principals; credit history of the principals; cash flow available to repay the loan; and collateral for the loan.

-SEED’s Micro Loan Committee meets at least once a month to approve loan applications.
-Normally it takes 30 days or less to obtain approval.
+SEED’s Micro Loan Committee approves loans via email or at a meeting.
+Normally it takes 15 days or less to obtain approval after all the required information has been submitted to SEED.
 The following is the information needed to review a loan application:

 - Business Plan for start-up business including Projected Income Statement, Monthly Cash Flow for the First 12 Months, and Day One Balance Sheet.
 SEED has Business Plan Booklets available.
 (Please save a blank copy of the business plan booklet to your desktop before filling out electronically).